Non-Small Cell Lung Cancer: Staging and Treatment

 Chemotherapy is the use of anti-cancer medicines that go through your whole body.
 These medicines may be given through a vein (IV, intravenously) or by mouth.
 Chemotherapy for NSCLC may be used with immunotherapy and/or radiation therapy.
 What treatment you receive and how often you have treatment will depend on the stage of your cancer.

 The medications used to treat NSCLC include: cisplatin, carboplatin, pemetrexed, paclitaxel, docetaxel, etoposide, gemcitabine, and vinorelbine.
-Your provider will work with you to determine the best chemotherapy plan for your cancer and the potential side effects of your treatment.
+Your provider will work with you to find the best chemotherapy plan for your cancer and the potential side effects of your treatment.

 Targeted Therapy